dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * Running 13.1 with BIOS 10.04 and an i5-12400F, and using PC3200 RAM, I get GeekBench 5.4.6 scores of 1757/8903 (single/multi-core) and 21369/3513 Passmark CPU Mark/Memory Mark) scores, using Passmark from the Apple App Store, v 10.2.1000.

+**Addendum:  6900 Configuration**

+To get the 6900XT (XTXH) version working, you must enable the ssdt-brg0.aml file (supplied in the zip, already) in OCAT's ACPI section, and you must add the following to OCAT's DP / PCILists section:

+​	PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)

+And it must have two entries (on the right) associated with it:

+​	device-id	Data	BF730000

+​	model	String	Radeon RX 6900 XT (XTXH)-DCL			(or whatever you'd like to call your 6900)

+Save, reboot, and your 6900 will be enabled.
+Note: this only works with a B660M-HDV motherboard.
+Other motherboards may label their bridge chips or other bits differently.